oregonjim/leetv/README.md

 ### Hardware

-Any computer and OS capable of running VLC (or mpv) smoothly.
+Any computer and OS capable of running mpv (or VLC) smoothly, and compatible with your TV's video/audio input (e.g. HDMI).

-HDMI video/audio out is optimum.

 Internet connectivity only needed if weather/news updates are enabled.

-OS: Linux, MacOS, Windows
+Local network connectivity is desirable for remote control via ssh, but not necessary.

 Tested:
 ```